 In April 2011, we entered into definitive agreements for a convertible note financing of up to \$4.5 million, which served as a bridge loan to fund the Company's operations until additional financing was secured.
-The initial funding from the bridge loan was approximately \$1.3 million, net of financing costs.
-In May 2012, we received \$3.0 million of cash through the issuance of the remaining additional convertible notes.
+The initial funding from the bridge loan was approximately \$1.3 million, net of issuance costs, whereby \$1.5 million aggregate principal amount of convertible notes was issued.
+In May 2012, the purchasers exercised their rights to purchase the remaining \$3.0 million aggregate principal amount of convertible notes, and we received the additional \$3.0 million of proceeds.

 In June 2011, we entered into definitive agreements for a private placement of units comprised of common stock and warrants, for which we received advance proceeds of \$20.3 million as of June 30, 2011.
 The financing closed in July 2011, at which time the remaining \$3.7 million was received.
-We believe the capital generated through these financings is sufficient to fund planned operations into 2013.